|Policy Title||Alumni Relations Policy|

 |Entities Affected By This Policy||Carnegie Mellon faculty, staff, and alumni.|

 This policy governs Carnegie Mellon University employees engaged in activities related to university alumni.

 The Alumni Relations Policy helps to provide all university departments and units with consistent language and operating principles as they relate to alumni relations.
 It also provides structure for how university-recognized alumni and donor groups may be developed.
 This will help ensure efforts to engage alumni are efficient, are aligned with overall Advancement and university goals, and provide a uniform positive experience for alumni.

-This policy defines alumni status and outlines requirements associated with Carnegie Mellon University Alumni Association membership, alumni awards and honors, alumni communications and surveys, alumni volunteer networks, and donor recognition societies.
+This policy defines alumni status and outlines requirements associated with Carnegie Mellon University Alumni Association membership, alumni awards and honors, alumni communications and surveys, alumni volunteer networks, donor recognition societies, and reunions.

 - Alumni Status: Who is Considered an Alumnus/a of Carnegie Mellon University?

 - Degree-holders are automatically considered alumni.

 - Non-degree holders who were admitted to any college or school of Carnegie Mellon University and then departed the university in good standing after completing at least one semester may be considered alumni.
 It is recommended that these individuals contact the university to verify their alumni status.